Skip to main content

 • You’ll be able to nail down the project approval process without other attendees chiming in and claiming they need to be involved.
 If you speak with the client one-on-one, you’ll be able keep the project approval process streamlined.

-• You’ll be able to confirm the statement of work and scope of the project.
+• You’ll be able to confirm the statement of work and project scope.
 If you leave this discussion to the official kickoff meeting with the full client team, they’ll inevitably try to include or exclude parts of the scope or deliverables that were already previously agreed upon, forcing you to change your project plan.

 • You’ll be able to establish a positive relationship with the client right off the bat, setting the tone for a good rapport and working relationship as the project progresses.